ColourlessSpearmint/Mantis/devlog.md

 Today I implemented the Player Brains I was talking about yesterday.
 I created an Info class to pass public information to each player's Brain.
 I verified my implementation of each strategy via tests (so many tests), and began work on the main turn loop.

 While I was at it, I also added a print_info() method that prints the Info class to the terminal.
 This is a good stopgap solution, but I'll need to make an actual UI at some point.
+I think I'll work on that next time.